-This document, as well as other key resources and forms (safety documentation, reporting form, other policies) may be found online using the Dashboard feature on the Trail Conference web site www.nynjtc.org/dashboard or at www.nynjtc.org/tmm.
+This document, as well as other key resources and forms (safety documentation, reporting form, other policies) may be found online using the Dashboard feature on the Trail Conference web site www.nynjtc.org/dashboard.
 Instructions on how to use the Dashboard appear later in this document.